(Hebrew בעלים) Baalim is plural, from Baal "mister, sir."

 "Understand that every association of fornicators forms a black lodge, and each lodge or school of this kind has its boss or manager who they venerate as a saint or master." - Samael Aun Weor, The Major Mysteries

 Magic comes from "mag," priest.
-Black magic is the science of the impure priesthood, or those who awaken the consciousness within the ego (pride, anger, lust, etc).
+Black magic is the science of the impure priesthood, or those who awaken the consciousness without eliminating the ego (pride, anger, lust, etc).
 See also Goetia.

 "Black Magic appeals to the mass mind.
 It appeals to the principles of our civilization.
 It offers something for nothing.
 As long as there is cupidity in the human heart, it will remain as a menace to the honesty and integrity of our race." - Manly P. Hall, from Magic: a Treatise on Esoteric Ethics